DesignPickle/pickle_challenge/README.md

 - Asset Pipeline

 ## Order the results
-Allow users to order the result by comment count (ascending and descending).
+Allow users to order the results by comment count (ascending and descending).

 # Preparing to submit
 - Write a README - this should explain what you implemented (high level).
 Mention if you'd add anything else to this project to make it better.